This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Hatfield Forest is the best surviving example in Britain of an almost complete royal hunting forest.
-It has seen many owners, from kings to commoners.
-No other forest on earth evokes the atmosphere of a medieval hunting forest so completely.
+Hatfield Forest is the best surviving example in Britain of an almost complete Royal Hunting Forest.
+It has seen many owners, from Kings to commonors.
+No other Forest on earth evokes the atmosphere of a medieval hunting Forest so completely.

-Whether you want somewhere for the children to run off energy or somewhere where you can quietly reflect, you will find your own special place somewhere in Hatfield Forest.
+Whether you want somewhere for the children to run off energy or a place for quiet reflection, you will find your own special place in Hatfield Forest.

 Five free things to do